DiligentGraphics/DiligentEngine/README.md

 ```

 `copy_required_dlls()` is a convenience function that copies shared libraries next to
 the executable so that the system can find and load them.
-Alternatively, you can link against
-static (as well as shared) versions of libraries using `target_link_libraries()` command.
-In this case
-there is no need to explicitly add *DiligentCore* to the list of include directories as the targets export
-all required include paths.
 Please also take a look at getting started tutorials for
 [Windows](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial00_HelloWin32) and
 [Linux](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial00_HelloLinux).